 For both excursions you will be provided with gloves as well as a dry suit and life jacket, in the event you were to go over board.

 You will wait in line at a lower deck of the boat with a robe on over your swimsuit.
 Right before its your turn to jump, you will need to wait for a minute or so in the freezing cold.
-The actual jump is definitely shocking, so for safety measure you will have a rope around you.
-Even so, the jump is not recommended for some with certain medical conditions.
 I thought getting out was actually the worst part.
 You will be trying to reach the person waiting with your robe as soon as possible.

 Take a break and join one of the twice-daily zodiac cruises to explore Antarctica.
 These cruises should be included with your tour.
 They will be the best way to see what Antarctica has to offer if you’re on a smaller budget.
 If you can though, I would highly recommend purchasing the other excursions I have mentioned to supplement the zodiac cruises.